Legal

 We retain personal data for as long as necessary for the purposes described in this Policy, or as required by applicable law and professional conduct rules.

-Data relating to client engagements is retained for a minimum of six years following the conclusion of the matter, in accordance with applicable limitation periods under Indian law.
+- Active Portal accounts: retained for the duration of the client-Firm engagement and for a minimum of six years following the conclusion of all matters, in accordance with applicable limitation periods under Indian law

 Under the Digital Personal Data Protection Act, 2023, you have the following rights as a Data Principal: